stuntrally/stuntrally3/docs/Building.md

 How to build on Windows is on other [page](BuildingVS.md).

-This page describes how to build Stunt Rally 3 on **Linux** (Debian-based),
+This page describes how to build Stunt Rally 3 on **Linux** (Debian-based).

-using Conan, and its CMake setup from this [PR here](https://github.com/stuntrally/stuntrally3/pull/1).
+By default CMakeLists.txt is using Conan for our CI builds (and its CMake setup from this [PR here](https://github.com/stuntrally/stuntrally3/pull/1).
-Currently CMakeLists.txt in repo is not using Conan.

 Tested on GNU/Linux, Debian 11 and 12.
 It should work on Debian-based (like Ubuntu etc).
 _First steps here are same as in my [ogre3ter-demo](https://github.com/cryham/ogre3ter-demo/) it could be easier to build that for start._